exercism/elm/concepts/comparison/introduction.md

 Some built-in types require their content to be `comparable`, such as `Set` or `Dict` keys, since their structure relies on an internal ordering.

-Lists of `comparable` values can be sorted with `List.sort` and lists of values that can be mapped to comparable values can be sorted with `List.sortBy`:
+Lists of `comparable` values can be sorted with `List.sort` and lists of values that can be mapped to comparable values can be sorted with `List.sortBy`.
+If you need a hierarchical sort (sort by one property, and break ties with another), tuples or lists may also be used with `List.sortBy` since tuples and lists are sorted in lexicographic order.

 ```elm
 List.sort ["hi", "hello", "bye", "goodbye"]